brrian/gulp-usemin/README.md

-# gulp-usemin
+# gulp-usemin-blade
-> Replaces references to non-optimized scripts or stylesheets into a set of HTML files (or any templates/views).
+> Replaces references to non-optimized scripts or stylesheets into a set of HTML files (or any templates/views) in Laravel's Blade format.

 This task is designed for gulp 3.
 > Attention: v0.3.0 options does not compatible with v0.2.0.